MrTyx/Blog/source/_posts/The-4-Hour-Work-Week.md

 toc: true
 ---

-For more than a year, I have been meaning to read Tim Ferriss's famous book which was semi-written for millenials.
+For more than a year, I have been meaning to read Tim Ferriss's famous book which was semi-written for millennials.
 If you tend to read certain subreddits ([/r/financialindependance](http://www.reddit.com/r/financialindependance), [/r/stoicism](http://www.reddit.com/r/stoicism), etc) as I do then you will see his name come up on book recommendation threads.
 I also have friends who are into self improvement content, and they have been hounding me to read it so we can discuss it.

 <!--more-->